wdawson/okta.github.io/_source/_docs/api/resources/users.md

 Creates a user that is immediately added to the specified groups upon creation

-Use this in conjunction with other create operations for a Group Admin that is scoped to only create users in specified groups.
+Use this in conjunction with other create operations for a Group Administrator that is scoped to only create users in specified groups.

 ##### Request Example
 {:.api .api-request .api-request-example}